open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 | [`server.socket.address`](span-general.md) | string | Physical server IP address or Unix socket domain name.. | `10.5.3.2` | See below |
 | [`server.socket.port`](span-general.md) | int | Physical server port. | `16456` | Recommended |

-**[1]:** If different than `inet` and if any of `server.nat.address` or `client.address` are set.
-Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `server.nat.address` and `client.address` if `net.sock.family` is not set.
+**[1]:** If different than `inet` and if any of `server.socket.address` or `client.socket.address` are set.
+Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `server.socket.address` and `client.socket.address` if `net.sock.family` is not set.
 This is to support instrumentations that follow previous versions of this document.
 <!-- endsemconv -->

 ### Events